mapeveri/django-musette/README.rst

 --------

 1. Multiple forums ordered by for category.
-2. Notifications and email notifications.
+2. Count views for forum and topic.
-3. Notifications and comments in real time.
+3. Support to topics main in forum.
-4. Count views for forum and topic.
+4. Support to rss to forums.
-5. Infinite scroll for comments of one topic.
+5. User registration a forum.
-6. Support of media files for topics.
+6. Search topics in a forum.
-7. Easy integration with other applications Django of your project.
+7. Pre-moderation of topics.
-8. Pre-moderation of topics.
+8. Support of media files for topics.
-9. Models registered in admin django for administrators.
+9. Infinite scroll for comments of one topic.
-10. Search for topics in a forum.
+10. Notifications and email notifications.
-11. Modern design, thank you to Bootstrap material design.
+11. Notifications and comments in real time.
-12. Avatar.
+12. Integrated model profile, but can be extended.
-13. Support to English and Spanish languages.
+13. Avatar profile.
-14. Validation of forms in real time with AngularJs.
+14. Easy integration with other applications Django of your project.
-15. User registration a forum.
+15. Models registered in admin django for administrators.
-16. Support to Markdown.
+16. Modern design, thank you to Bootstrap material design.
-17. Support to rss to forums.
+17. Support to English and Spanish languages.
-18. API REST with django-rest-framework.
+18. Validation of forms in real time with AngularJs.
-19. Support to topics main in forum.
+19. Support to Markdown.
-20. Integrated model profile, but can be extended.
+20. API REST with django-rest-framework.

 Roadmap
 -------